microsauce/gravy/README.md

 ### Your First Application

-A Gravy application can be as simple as a single script (application.groovy), but most Gravy applications will also employ modules, views (templates), static content (images, css, js), and custom configuration.
+A Gravy application can be as simple as a single script (application.groovy), but most Gravy applications will also employ modules, views (templates), static content (images, css, js), Java and Groovy sources, and custom configuration.
 To create an example application which demonstrates each of these additional conponents run the following command:

 	$ gravy create [app-name] example